 In December, 2010, our Board of Directors approved the Company's entering into supplemental life insurance plans and agreements on the lives of Alan B. Miller (our chief executive officer ("CEO") and his wife.
 As a result of these agreements, as amended in October, 2016, based on actuarial tables and other assumptions, during the life expectancies of the insureds, we would pay approximately \$28 million in premiums, and certain trusts owned by our CEO, would pay approximately \$9 million in premiums.
-Based on the projected premiums mentioned above, and assuming the policies remain in effect until the death of the insureds, we will be entitled to receive death benefit proceeds of no less than approximately \$37 million representing the \$28 million of aggregate premiums paid by us as well as the \$9 million of aggregate premiums paid by the trusts.
+Based on the projected premiums mentioned above, and assuming the policies remain in effect until the death of the insureds, we will be entitled to receive death benefit proceeds of no less than approximately \$37 million representing the \$28 million of aggregate premiums paid by the trusts.
 In connection with these policies, we will pay/we paid approximately \$1.1 million, net, in premium payments during each of the 2020 and 2019 years.

 In August, 2015, Marc D. Miller, our President and member of our Board of Directors, was appointed to the Board of Directors of Premier, Inc. ("Premier"), a healthcare performance improvement alliance.
 During 2013, we entered into a new group purchasing organization agreement ("GPO") with Premier.
 In conjunction with the GPO agreement, we acquired a minority interest in Premier for a nominal amount.
 During the fourth quarter of 2013, in connection with the completion of an initial public offering of the stock of Premier, we received cash proceeds for the sale of a portion of our ownership interest in the GPO.
-Also in connection with this GPO agreement, we received shares of restricted stock of Premier which vest ratably over a seven-year period (2014 through 2020), contingent upon our continued participation and minority ownership interest in the GPO.
+Also in connection with this GPO agreement, we received shares of restricted stock of Premier which vested ratably over a seven-year period (2014 through 2020), contingent upon our continued participation and minority ownership interest in the GPO.
+During the third quarter of 2020, we entered into an agreement with Premier pursuant to the terms of which, among other things, our ownership interest in Premier was converted into shares of Class A Common Stock of Premier.
 We have elected to retain a portion of the previously vested shares of Premier, the market value of which is included in other assets on our consolidated balance sheet.
-Based upon the closing price of Premier's stock on each respective date, the market value of our shares of Premier on which the restrictions have lapsed was \$64 million as of June 30, 2020 and \$70 million as of December 31, 2019.
-The \$6 million decrease in market value of our vested Premier shares since December 31, 2019 was recorded as an unrealized loss and included in "Other (income) expense, net" on our condensed consolidated statements of income for the six-month period ended June 30, 2020.
+Based upon the closing price of Premier's stock on each respective date, the market value of our shares of Premier on which the restrictions have lapsed was \$61 million as of September 30, 2020 and \$70 million as of December 31, 2019.
+The \$9 million expense, net" in our condensed consolidated statements of income for the nine-month period ended September 30, 2020.
+Additionally, during the third quarter of 2020 is approximately \$400,000 and is included in "Other (income) expense, net" in our condensed consolidated statements of income for the nine-month period ended September 30, 2020.